Required Postings

 UIL Guidelines for Extracurricular Activities

 Extracurricular Activities are an important part of a UCISD student’s educational experience.
-Extracurricular activities, including but not limited to, sports, fine arts, practices, field trips, and competitions will be conducted following UIL and TEA Safety guidelines. https://www.uiltexas.org/policy/2021-22-policy-info/2021-2022-uil-risk-mitigation-guidelines
+Extracurricular activities, including but not limited to, sports, fine arts, practices, field trips, and competitions will be conducted following UIL and TEA Safety guidelines.
+2021-2022 UIL COVID-19 Risk Mitigation Guidelines

 School Drop Off and Pick Up